 Celebrate the first day of the year in Sydney.
 After a magical night of fireworks around the city, there’s so much more happening on New Year’s Day.
 You can attend exclusive parties, relax on the beach, cruise around Sydney Harbour, follow a stunning coastal walk and explore fascinating museums.
-Welcome to 2020!
+Welcome to 2022!

-Festivals and events
+Festivals & events

-Beaches and outdoors
+Beaches & outdoors

-Zoos, galleries and museums
+Zoos, galleries & museums

 The Museum of Contemporary Art and the Art Gallery of NSW will give you a dose of New Year culture.
 Experience the illusion of weightlessness in the Zero Gravity Lab at the Powerhouse Museum or go beneath the ocean’s surface in the HMAS Onslow submarine at the Australian National Maritime Museum.

 A number of cafes, restaurants and bars stay open on New Year’s Day.
 For coffee and brunch, try Mayflower in Darlinghurst, Bourke Street Bakery in Surry Hills, Shuk in Bondi, Quick Brown Fox Eatery in Pyrmont or Black Star Pastry’s multiple locations.